ahebrank/frontback/README.md

 Find your Gitlab private token from https://gitlab.com/profile/personal_access_tokens (or similar for your hosted instance)

-Use the project homepage as a key and optionally set the assigned user (Gitlab ID) and default tag, which assigns a label and is useful for landing the issue on a particular board list.
+Use the project homepage as a key and optionally set the assigned user (Gitlab ID) and default tag(s), which assigns labels and is useful for landing the issue on a particular board list.

 ```json
 {